ejsim/UniversityReservationSystem/README.md

 # University Reservation System

 An application that allows the creation of room reservations based on desired attributes.
+[See the live version!](http://urs-tufts.herokuapp.com/)

 ## Setting up